The following VPR policies are on this page:

 Here are the broad criteria that we look at in the selection of specific regional, national and international programs:

 VPR Purpose And Mission: The station’s goals are informed by the strategic plan, which is updated annually and adopted by the VPR Board of Directors.
 All programs selected need to meet the goals and objectives as outlined in the plan.

 Professional Evaluation: We seek programs that are relevant and interesting to our audience.
 News and information programs need to meet the highest standards of editorial integrity and independence.
 Our music programs must meet the highest standards of creativity, accessibility and discovery.

 Independence: To maintain its independence and integrity, which is paramount, VPR has established a firewall so that VPR Programming is free from influence in selecting programming.

 Audience Research: VPR uses professional radio research tools and data to evaluate and measure audience trends within the region.
 National research is also an important factor.

 Program Availability: The professional reputation and ability of the program producer to deliver a consistently high quality program in a timely manner, with fundraising and promotion support are essential.

 Market Factors: When selecting programs we take into account the variety of program services, both commercial and non-commercial, which are broadcast throughout the listening area.

 Program Expense: The cost of acquiring network programming or producing local programming can vary widely.
 VPR must always consider the cost of a program in order to stay within the structure of our annual budget.

 Listener Comments: Listener response to programming is evaluated regularly.
-Listeners contact VPR each week by telephone, letter, voice message and e-mail.
+Listeners contact VPR each week by telephone, letter, voice message, social media and e-mail.
 Listener correspondence is posted for all staff to read.
 In all cases our principal goal is that each listener will receive an appropriate and timely response.